Laurel Kendall's Publications

 Articles in refereed journals

-In preparation.
+2010.
 With Vu Thi Thanh Tam, Nguyen Thi Thu Huong.
 "Beautiful and Efficacious Statues: Magic and Art in Vietnamese Popular Religion."
-Accepted by Material Religion.
+Material Religion: The Journal of Objects, Art, and Belief, 6(1):6 60-85.

 2008 "Editor's Introduction: Popular Religion and the Sacred Life of Material Goods in Contemporary Vietnam."
 Journal of Asian Folklore, Special Issue on Popular Religion in Vietnam, L. Kendall guest ed.
 Vol. 67/2.